SCK-PBL-1 Payload Platform · Full Build Guide

 How It Works

 The Pico acts as a remote payload processor.
 Board 0004 receives RF commands and forwards them to the Pico over UART.
-The Pico handles camera, storage, and file transfer.
+The Pico handles GPS, altimeter, camera, storage, and telemetry.

 UART0 · 115200 baud ────► Raspberry Pi Pico